Prescott Farmers Market is thrilled to introduce the NoCo Community Kitchen and Incubator Program!

 Please refer to the Kitchen Use & Rental Guidelines for specific requirements.

 KITCHEN USE & RENTAL GUIDELINES

-Prescott Farmers Market’s NoCo Community Kitchen is available to community partners that understand and agree to abide by the Kitchen’s policies and procedures.
-These guidelines will help you determine if the kitchen can serve your needs and is the first step in the process of using the kitchen.
+NoCo Community Kitchen is available to those who agree to abide by its policies and procedures.
+These guidelines will help you determine if the kitchen can serve your needs.
 After reading this information, please complete the Kitchen Use Request Survey.
 The Kitchen Manager will review your request and follow up with you directly.

-- Read this document including the Kitchen FAQs.
+- Read this information and the Kitchen FAQs.